 Organisations who register as a National Disability Insurance Scheme (NDIS) provider will be able to deliver services to NDIS participants regardless of how their plans are managed.

-NDIS provider registration is managed by the NDIS Quality and Safeguards Commission in New South Wales, South Australia, Australian Capital Territory, Northern Territory, Queensland, Tasmania and Victoria.
+NDIS provider registration is managed by the NDIS Quality and Safeguards Commission in New South Wales, South Australia, Australian Capital Territory, Northern Territory, Queensland, Tasmania and Victoria and Western Australia.

 Organisations in these states and territories wanting to register as service providers under the NDIS must apply for registration directly with the NDIS Quality and Safeguards Commission.